DandyLyons/notes/content/Topics/Software/Obsidian/Plugins/Community/Dataview Serializer.md

 Whenever you update that note, the query will be executed and serialized, replacing the previous serialized version.

+## Limitations
-WARNING: For now, the queries can only be put on a single line.
+- WARNING: For now, the queries can only be put on a single line.
 Take a look at [this issue](https://github.com/dsebastien/obsidian-dataview-serializer/issues/12) for details/updates.
+- It seems only [[syntaxes in Dataview#DQL - Dataview Query Language|regular DQL queries]] are supported.
+Not  [[syntaxes in Dataview#Inline Syntax|Inline Dataview queries]], nor Dataview JS or Inline Dataview JS.